KunkelAlexander/KunkelAlexander.github.io/_posts/2024-10-02-when-fourier-fails-inverse-polynomial-reconstruction-post.md

 The truncated reconstruction converges.
 The truncation threshold needs to be empirically determined and should be set high enough to ensure stability.

 ### Accuracy
 The accuracy of the truncated IPR is very high and can reach machine precision.
-The following plots show that even an $$11$$th order derivative can be calculated within $$0.1$$% error.
+The first plot in the series demonstrates that despite a high precision, the IPR shares the feature that I have observed in all spectral reconstructions of non-periodic data: The errors close to the discontinuity at the domain boundaries is orders of magnitude higher than in the domain center.
+Whatever the approach, having a ghost boundary that can be discarded helps to achieve high accuracy.
+The second plot shows that even an $$11$$th order derivative can be calculated within $$0.1$$% error.
 From my experience, the IPR has very good convergence properties for large enough $$N$$.
 However, for low-resolution data, the error of the reconstruction is unbounded which makes the IPR algorithm unsuitable for the interpolation of low-resolution data with high accuracy.

 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/ipr_accuracy.png" alt="">